Though our world today hardly resembles our ancestral environment, our biological rules still apply, we are wired to crave the natural world.

-Mixing materials such as fabric and wood, as well as robust rope and wondrous weaving, is a growing trend for outdoor furniture to alleviate furniture into stand out pieces that are as comfortable as they are aesthetically pleasing; some our top picks include: the curvilinear Lotus daybed from Royal Botania with an elegant rope backrest.
-The Nest range from Cane-Line with a comfortable cradling effect featuring a natural wicker structure with quick dry air flow fabric.
-Panama from Talenti offers ergonomic cool open-weaving in five colours; as well as Jati & Kebon’s Ritz – an orient inspired range featuring minimal wooden teak frame and Sunbrella Ezydry fabric cushions in a leafy green shade.
+Mixing materials such as fabric and wood, as well as robust rope and wondrous weaving, is a growing trend for outdoor furniture to alleviate furniture into stand out pieces that are as comfortable as they are aesthetically pleasing; some our top picks include Panama from Talenti with an ergonomic cool open-weave in five colours; as well as Jati & Kebon’s Ritz – an orient inspired range featuring minimal wooden teak frame and Sunbrella Ezydry fabric cushions in a leafy green shade.

 Even man-made materials can still be biophilic; the Forest range from FAST is eponymously named from patterns between lights and shadows between trees, Green Tea or Terracotta are the most biophilic finishes.

 We can summarise designing to the biophilic trend by following the basic tips below:

 - Find a point of inspiration within nature, such as a favourite landscape image, and pull out the colours that speak to you.

 - Associate colours with products to build your material palette – products can be anything from taps and accessories to furniture finishes and tiles.

 - Remember to use natural materials such as wood, marble and stone to soften the space and add tactility

 - Think about the way you utilise products – do you read on the daybed immersed in nature to relax, or do you find yourself at peace in a whirlpool of water?